Why fall is the best time to travel for nature photographers

 During blue hour, adjusting the white balance is crucial to ensure accurate color reproduction.
 Experiment with different settings to achieve the desired atmosphere in your images.
 Start with the “Auto” white balance setting.
 And be prepared to switch to the “Tungsten” or “Incandescent” white balance presets if your images appear too warm.

-You may also enjoy reading: 7 benefits you’ve likely never considered for traveling in the off season
+We’d recommend: 7 benefits you’ve likely never considered for traveling in the off season

 Experiment with composition during the golden hour: Take advantage of the warm, directional light to create depth, add texture and emphasize patterns in your composition.
 Utilize the rule of thirds, leading lines, and foreground interest to create visually engaging compositions.
 Experiment with different angles and perspectives to find the most compelling shot.